Lean 4.16.0 (2025-02-03)

 #6294 upstreams

-from Mathlib.
-These were not possible to state before we upstreamedList.sum
+List.length_flatMap,countP_flatMapandcount_flatMapfrom Mathlib.
+These were not possible to state before we upstreamedList.sum. -

 #6315 adds